bissellator/uxapieditor/README.md

 * clientID: the clientID which you can find in your Remote Dashboard on [UXAPI.io/dashboard](https://uxapi.io/dashboard)
 * clientSecret: the secret which is also on the [remote dashboard](https://uxapi.io/dashboard)

+Also the library outputs with CSS classes from the `uxapi.css` file, also included in this repo

 ### `returnObj(path)`
 Returns the JSON object from the API